 - The Trustee currently employs BlackRock Investment Management (UK) Limited and Legal & General Investment Management Limited ("LGIM") to manage the Fund's residual assets.
-These assets are held in pooled funds with the investment managers. - The Trustee's policy is that there should be sufficient investments in liquid or readily realisable assets to meet cashflow requirements so that the realisation of assets will not disrupt the Fund's overall investment policy where possible.
-The Trustee does not borrow money and does not permit the investment managers to borrow money for the purpose of providing liquidity. - The Trustee will review the nature of residual assets on a regular basis, with particular reference to suitability.
+These assets are held in pooled funds with the investment managers. - The Trustee also employs Pension Insurance Corporation plc, who manage two insurance policies for the Fund. - The Trustee's policy is that there should be sufficient investments in liquid or readily realisable assets to meet cashflow requirements so that the realisation of assets will not disrupt the Fund's overall investment policy, where possible.
+The Trustee does not borrow money and does not permit the investment managers to borrow money to provide liquidity. - The Trustee will review the nature of residual assets on a regular basis, with particular reference to suitability.
 The Trustee seeks and considers written advice from a suitably qualified person in undertaking such a review.